welandfr/rahti-flask/README.md

-# rahti-flask
+# Simple Python-Flask REST API demo for use on CSC Rahti

-## On rahti.csc.fi Openshift Web Console:
+## 1. On rahti.csc.fi Openshift Web Console:
 - Create python-project on CSC Rahti (use github repo)
-- Create the following environment variables:
+- Create the following environment variables (Builds/[your app]/Environment):
 ```
     MAIL_SMTP="smtp.pouta.csc.fi:25"
     MAIL_FROM="from addd" # Must be valid-ish!
     ALLOWED_MAILDOMAIN="@somedomain.com" # If you want to restrict which domains it can send to
 ```
+- When the first build is complete, find the Webhook url (Builds/[your app]/Configuration)

-## On Github
+## 2. On Github (setup push-to-deploy)
-- Copy-paste the GitHub Webhook URL to GitHub/Settings/Webhooks/New Webhook.
+- Copy-paste the GitHub Webhook URL from Rahti to GitHub/Settings/Webhooks/New Webhook.
 - Set Webhook Content type to application/json

+### Note
+- Make sure your default branch is named `master` not `main`.
+- Rahti wants your app to listen on port 8080

 ## POST /sendmail
 ```